 How Long Can You Take Librium?

-You can take Librium for as long as your doctor recommends.
+You can take Librium for alcohol withdrawal for as long as your doctor recommends.
 However, you should remain under the supervision of your doctor while taking the drug.

 When you stop the medication, you may experience withdrawal symptoms.
 These usually do not last more than one or two weeks.
 As your body adjusts, the symptoms go away.